Janesmoor Pond

 Route

-Go through the gate, about 100m from Janesmoor Pond, into Kings Garn Gutter Inclosure.
+Go through the gateposts, about 100m from Janesmoor Pond, into Kings Garn Gutter Inclosure.
+There is an area of cleared woodland to your right.

 The concrete path is evidence of Stoney Cross airfield – one of 12 airfields in the New Forest during World War Two.
 Because of its flat open land and proximity to the coast, the forest was the perfect place to locate airfields for both fighters and bombers.
 Throughout the forest you’ll see areas of concreted ground which were side roads and taxiways for the bases.